Skip to main content

 A communication degree is a great way to prepare yourself for a career in fields ranging from media relations and journalism to marketing, corporate communication and many more.
 By developing your ability to clearly communicate information to colleagues, internal and external audiences, or the general public in a variety of formats, you can equip yourself with the skills to work in a huge range of career fields and job roles.

-“Communications touches every field,” said Karen Wilkinson, associate dean of liberal arts programs at Southern New Hampshire University (SNHU).
+Dr. Karen Wilkinson, an associate dean of communication programs at SNHU.“Communications touches every field,” said Dr. Karen Wilkinson, associate dean of liberal arts programs at Southern New Hampshire University (SNHU).
 “The ability to communicate effectively and efficiently with others is a coveted skill set in every workplace environment.”

 • Communicate effectively in a variety of methods, including verbal and written communication and in print and digital mediums.